 This is an entirely auspicious French-Israeli production.
 It’s colourful and fun to watch.
 It just won’t stay with you for very long.
 A little bit like the fast trains in the background.

-Laila in Haifa is showing in Competition at the 77th Venice International Film Festival, which is taking place right now.
+Laila in Haifa showed in Competition at the 77th Venice International Film Festival, when this piece was originally written.
+It’s out in cinemas on Friday, November 5th (2021).